-In June 2019, Parent announced the formation of MapKure, which is jointly owned by Parent and BeiGene.
+June 2019, the Company announced the formation of MapKure, an entity jointly owned by the Company and BeiGene.
 BeiGene licensed to MapKure exclusive rights to BGB-3245, an oral, small molecule selective inhibitor of specific BRAF driver mutations and genetic fusions.
 MapKure intends to advance BGB-3245 into clinical development for solid tumor patients harboring BRAF driver mutations and genetic fusions that were observed to be sensitive to the compound in preclinical studies.
-In addition to Parent's equity ownership in MapKure, Parent will select members to MapKure's joint steering committee and board of directors.
-Parent will also contribute to some of the clinical development and other operational activities for BGB-3245 through a service agreement with MapKure.
+In addition to the Company's equity ownership in MapKure, the Company has appointed a member to each of MapKure's joint steering committee and board of directors.
+The Company will also contribute to clinical development and other operational activities for BGB-3245 through a service agreement with MapKure.